 The NIA’s GEMSSTAR program awards support to early-career physicians trained in medical and surgical sub-specialties to conduct transdisciplinary aging research.
 The AGS serves as a central coordinating body for applicants in particular specialties interested in applying for professional development support, and connects these awardees with their specialty societies.
 Additional funds support a Professional Development Plan to complement research projects.

 Funding for this conference was provided in part by the National Institutes of Health (NIH, Award Number U13AG048721).
-The information and views expressed in conference materials and this release are solely the responsibility of the authors do not necessarily represent the official views of the NIA and/or the NIH.
+The information and views expressed in conference materials and this release are solely the responsibility of the authors and do not necessarily represent the official views of the NIA and/or the NIH.